gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 ## Simplifying things: bandits

-While I haven't look very much into the above reinforcement learning formuation because it seems to be quite involved (see [Dragan et al.](https://people.eecs.berkeley.edu/~reddy/files/DRL_Tutor_NIPS17_MT_Workshop.pdf) and [Gomez-Rodriguez](https://www.pnas.org/content/116/10/3988)), maybe we can actually simplify the problem.
+While I haven't look very much into the above reinforcement learning formulation because it seems to be quite involved (see [Dragan et al.](https://people.eecs.berkeley.edu/~reddy/files/DRL_Tutor_NIPS17_MT_Workshop.pdf) and [Gomez-Rodriguez](https://www.pnas.org/content/116/10/3988)), maybe we can actually simplify the problem.
 What if we defined a much easier reward signal?

 I thought about defining the problem this way: